Woodvale Then and Now

 Veterans at Woodvale Cemetery

 There are over a thousand veterans of every United States conflict buried at Woodvale Cemetery: including the Civil War, Spanish American War, World War I, World War II, Korean War and the Vietnam conflict.
 We record all veteran burials so that we can include them in the annual Memorial Day celebration.
 Thanks to the Albert E. Baesel American Legion Post 91 of Berea, every veteran’s grave holds an American flag on that holiday.
 The Legion conducts an honorable ceremony and also places a special wreath on the grave of the first Ohioan to receive the World War I Medal of Honor, Lt.
 Alfred E. Baesel (1890-1922.)

 Former Mayors of Berea rest here: Cpt.
 Edward J. Kennedy (1841-1924), Thomas J. Poole (1838-1925), and George Goette (1879-1941).
 Captain Kennedy was also an industrial, social and political leader of Berea and Cuyahoga County and a veteran who survived being detained at the notorious Andersonville Prison in Georgia.

 Many of the old monuments have symbolic figures used.
 There is a tall, tree-shaped monument with all the limbs cut off, symbolic of a life cut short.
 There are fallen doves, little lambs, pillow-shaped tablets, crosses, towering obelisks, arches, angels and many more interesting figures.
-There is also a replica of a log cabin, made of a solid block of sandstone, used as the Kirk family monument, in Section 3, beside the office.
+There is also a replica of a log cabin, made of a solid block of sandstone, used as the Kirk family monument, in Section 3.
 Benches have been used as monuments, with the names engraved on the back portion.